Naom-Roads/naomi-tech-challenge-master/README.md

 <!-- ** I had to create two tests for this to work, I need to put both of those together within the api test-->

 - **Improvement**: Currently the POST /metrics endpoint is unsecured.
 Add some sort of authentication, could be a shared static api_key parameter.
+(Needs Review)

  <!--
  # Implemented Devise, user can sign up, sign in and log out.
 Authenticity token is created during signin and is destroyed at sign out.
 Created a user table to store user sign in data.  -->